clap-rs/clap/README.md

 ## About

-You can use `clap` to lay out a list of possible valid command line arguments and subcommands, then let `clap` parse *and validate* the string given by the user at runtime.
-This means you focus on your applications functionality, not parsing and validating arguments.
+`clap` is used to parse *and validate* the string of command line arguments provided by the user at runtime.
+You simply provide the list of valid possibilities, and `clap` handles the rest.
+This means you focus on your *applications* functionality, and less on the parsing and validating of arguments.

-What is different about `clap` from other options available is the very simple almost 'Pythonic' style in which you define the valid available arguments for your program, while still giving advanced features. `clap` allows you express complex relationships between arguments in a very simple manner.
-This means you don't have to spend tons time learning an entirely new library's structures and use.
-The basics of `clap` can be learned almost intuitively.

-`clap` also provides all the traditional version and help switches (or flags) 'for free' by parsing the list of developer supplied arguments.
-If the developer hasn't defined them already (or only defined some of them), `clap` will auto-generate the applicable "help" and "version" switches (as well as a "help" subcommand so long as other subcommands have been manually defined as well).
+`clap` also provides all the traditional version and help switches (or flags) 'for free.'
+It does this by checking list of valid possibilities you supplied and if you haven't defined those flags already (or only defined some of them), `clap` will auto-generate the applicable ones (as well as a "help" subcommand so long as other subcommands have been manually defined as well).

-After defining a list of possible valid arguments and subcommands, `clap` parses the string given by the end-user at runtime then gives you a list of the valid matches and their values.
-If the user made an error or typo, `clap` informs them and exits gracefully.
-This means that you can simply use these matches and values to determine the functioning of your program.
+After `clap` finishes parsing the user provided string, it returns all the matches along with any applicable values.
+If the user made an error or typo, `clap` informs them of the mistake and exits gracefully.
+Because of this, you can make reasonable assumptions in your code, and worry less about error handling.

 ## Features

 Below are a few of the features which `clap` supports, full descriptions and usage can be found in the [documentation](http://kbknapp.github.io/clap-rs/docs/clap/index.html) and `examples/` directory

 * **Auto-generated Help, Version, and Usage information**
-  - Can optionally be fully, or partially overridden if you want a custom help, version, or usage
+  - Can optionally be fully, or partially overridden if you want a custom help, version, or usag
 * **Flags / Switches** (i.e. bool fields)
   - Both short and long versions supported (i.e. `-f` and `--flag` respectively)
   - Supports combining short versions (i.e. `-fBgoZ` is the same as `-f -B -g -o -Z`)